react-navigation/react-navigation.github.io/versioned_docs/version-5.x/drawer-navigator.md

 #### `lazy`

+#### `detachInactiveScreens`

+Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
+Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
+Defaults to `true`.

 Whether the screens should render the first time they are accessed.
 Defaults to `true`.
 Set it to `false` if you want to render all screens on initial render.

+#### `gestureHandlerProps`

+Props to pass to the underlying pan gesture handler.

+This is not supported on Web.

 #### `sceneContainerStyle`